IgorAdamovic/HomeAssignment/README.md

 Flights of the worker – a table with all flight information of the worker.

 Columns of the table are:
    • Flight Number
    • Origin
    • Origin Date
    • Destination
    • Destination Date

-Flight information – this part will show an extra information of the flight
+Flight information – this part will show an extra information of the flight:
    • Plane Number.
    • Duration of the flight
    • Origin gate